osai-ai/tensor-stream/README.md

 ### Samples

 1. Simple [example](python_examples/simple.py) demonstrates RTMP to PyTorch tensor conversion.
 Let's consider some usage scenarios:
- > **Note:** You can pass **--help** to get list of all available options, their description and default values
+> **Note:** You can pass **--help** to get the list of all available options, their description and default values

-* Convert RTMP bitstream to RGB24 PyTorch tensor and dump result to dump.yuv file:
+* Convert an RTMP bitstream to RGB24 PyTorch tensors and dump the result to a dump.yuv file:
 ```
 python simple.py -i rtmp://184.72.239.149/vod/mp4:bigbuckbunny_1500.mp4 -fc RGB24 -o dump.yuv
 ```